I'm Getting Married, & I Can't Stop Thinking About Death

 Of course I do.
 Well, I assume they do.
 It’s not like I’ve gone to one.
 But I would!

-Didn’t we all watch Carmen Elektra and Dave Navarro do this on MTV like thirteen years ago?
+Didn’t we all watch Carmen Elektra and Dave Navarro do this on MTV like 13 years ago?

 Yeah, I forgot about that travesty, but thanks for reminding me.